 More importantly, search engines use internal links to crawl and index your site more effectively.

-- Link to relevant pages using descriptive anchor text that includes keywords naturally.
+My advice would be to link to relevant pages using descriptive anchor text that naturally incorporates keywords.

-- Avoid excessive linking; focus on links that add value for the user and context to the content.
+Plus, it helps you avoid excessive linking.
+This way, you can focus on links that add value for the user and context to the content.

 6. Image Optimization